Christine Darby // Published: June 2024 // Updated: August 2024

 If the phrase “debunking SEO myths” sounds like a gimmick, we understand your skepticism.
 However, after observing “leading experts” in online forums perpetuating misconceptions such as: “Google won’t index pages with less than 300 words because it’s thin content,” we felt compelled to address the issue.
-This post is a sincere attempt to clarify inaccurate information that confuses those new to search engine optimization.
+This post clarifies inaccurate information that can confuse those new to search engine optimization.

 Misunderstandings about website optimization are widespread.
 Individuals new to the topic are particularly vulnerable due to their limited experience.
 In a field where the rules seem to change frequently, it can be difficult for beginners to distinguish between best practices and noise.